jackra1n/RustBerry-PoE-Monitor/README.md

 ![Example image](/docs/IMG_3890.webp)

 This tool provides real-time monitoring of your Raspberry Pi's system statistics, including IP address, memory usage, CPU load, and more, displayed on the PoE HAT's OLED display.
-Additionally, it offers intelligent fan control to maintain optimal operating temperatures.
+Additionally, it offers fan control to maintain optimal operating temperatures.

 ## 🌟 Features